- Applying to study

 Note: Access to a deferred exam is a privilege and not an automatic right.
 As a general rule, neither pressures of work or university studies, nor other avoidable events or commitments, are sufficient reasons for deferring an exam.

 - if you misread your exam timetable

 - for social and leisure events, including sporting and cultural commitments other than at state, national or international representative level

-- if you have entered the exam venue (in this case you may be eligible for Special Consideration)
+- if you commenced your online exam but could not finish it due to technical issues (in this case you may be eligible for Special Consideration).

-Refer to the Western Sydney University Special Consideration policy for more information about your eligibility for a deferred exam
+Refer to the Western Sydney University Deferred Exam Procedures for more information about your eligibility for a deferred exam.

 Applying for a deferred exam